Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 - Sweden
 - Denmark

-=== Why choose Dintero payment? ===
-Dintero Checkout delivers the ultimate formula for high conversions with customer-first designed features, such as:
 ### Why choose Dintero payment?

 Dintero Checkout delivers the ultimate formula for high conversions with customer-first designed features, such as: